benyakirten/recovering-grandeur/README.md

 5. scss - functions, mixins and variables accessible to every file (c.f. vue.config.js).
 Note: if any styles are defined outside of functions/mixins/variables, they'll be prepended to EVERY component, so only include scss items that are only included on demand.
 6. styles - Animations, base and global styles and scene transitions for router views are imported into app.scss, which is imported into App.vue (the src for the style section).
 7. utils - various functions that can are either used multiple times in components or to simplify component logic (notably the header with its color changes)
-8. views - stateful components that the routes lead to.
-They are composed of the components.
+8. views - stateful components that the routes lead to, composed of the non-stateful components.
 Each uses BaseLayout for its design and a BaseBackground with a HeroText as the the first item viewed.